PAMinerva/LearnDirectX/Tutorials/01-HelloDirectX/hello-frame-buffering.md

 ## CPU-GPU parallelism

-In order to explain how to unleash parallelism between CPU and GPU, it can be useful to revisit the explanation provided in [](hello-window.md) about frame presentation, which is replicated below for convenience.
+Before discussing how to unleash parallelism between CPU and GPU, it can be useful to revisit the explanation provided in [](hello-window.md) regarding frame presentation, which is replicated below for convenience.

 ````{admonition} from Hello Window